MothCocoon/SequenceBlender/README.md

 # Mood Blender Component

 I wrote Mood Blender component for easy blending between "mood states" of the world during game.
-Visual setting of day-night cycle is example of such "mood state".
+Setting of day-night cycle or weather state are examples of such "mood state".

 Sequencer is used as WYSIWYG editor for these states.
 Every world state is represented as a single frame.